MAJOR NEW V12.1 - SEVERAL NEW FUNCTIONS (SEE REVISIONS TAB)

 - Inactive and disabled: the Function will not start if triggered until it is enabled again.
 Several ways to disable/enable a Function are available.

-A Function is usually started by one of five Input Contacts and ends when the contact is reversed or when the specified timer Duration expires.
+A Function is usually started by one of eight Input Contacts and ends when the contact is reversed or when the specified timer Duration expires.
 Programming as well as a Keypad button may also start and end the Function by simulating any Input Contact.

 When the Function is started (Active), it can turn on a light or group of lights at different levels based on time of day and/or activate Advanced Lighting Scenes.
 This is reversed when the Function ends.